 Closing the Loop Public Survey - Spring 2021

 Both residents and industry stakeholders were invited to provide feedback on the changes made to the Strategy and recommended programs.
-Further details on the input received through the survey will be provided in the near future.
+Further details on the input received through the survey can be found in the Phase 3: What We Heard Report.

 Online Public and Industry Surveys - Winter 2021